Remote Working Strategy: How to Start Working with Remote Teams the Right Way

 Remote working—and the lack of commuting that comes with it—has freed up many employees to enjoy more leisure time.
 And as this has happened, the importance of balancing work with personal wellness has become more evident.

-Perhaps the most overlooked workday necessity is taking a lunch break.
+The most overlooked workday necessity is taking a lunch break.

 💡